Read our 2016 Report Card for Cotton.

 View All » (including bills from previous years)

-From Jan 2015 to Sep 2016, Cotton missed 7 of 490 roll call votes, which is 1.4%.
-This is on par with the median of 1.7% among the lifetime records of senators currently serving.
+From Jan 2015 to Jan 2017, Cotton missed 14 of 529 roll call votes, which is 2.6%.
+This is worse than the median of 1.5% among the lifetime records of senators currently serving.
 ProPublica has tracked 1 explanation for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|